TianboLiu666/tianboliu666.github.io/_projects/chatYouTube.md

   width: 70%;
   " width="50%" />

-<p>At the front page, you can select to either chat or translate your PDFs.</p>
+<p>At the front page, you can select to either chat or transcribe your PDFs.</p>
 <img src="/assets/projects/chatYouTube-2.png" style="display:block;
   margin-left:auto;
   margin-right:auto;